-The blood is then shipped from the hospitals to a specific lab where the cells are changed to be able to fight a specific disease, and then returned to the hospital to inject back into the patient.
+The blood is then shipped from a blood collection center to a specific lab where the cells are changed to be able to fight a specific disease, and then returned to the hospital to inject back into the patient.
 Shipping blood products is very challenging for several reasons.
 Blood products are sensitive to environmental factors such as temperature, shock, and vibration.
-They are perishable and must be shipped in accordance to Category B infectious substance federal regulations.
+They are perishable and must be shipped in accordance with Category B infectious substance federal regulations.

-Immunotherapy drugs are personalized for each patient based on their own antibodies, eliminating the typical manufacturing step in the supply chain.
+Immunotherapy drugs are personalized for each patient based on their own antibodies, shifting the typical manufacturing step in the supply chain.
 The use of the immunotherapy process adds another challenge because it can be very time sensitive.
-The diseases being treated can progress rapidly, requiring effective and efficient supply chain and logistics.
+The diseases being treated can progress rapidly, requiring an effective and efficient supply chain and logistics.

 Modality Solutions conducts risk assessments with immunotherapy supply chains and determines where the highest risk activities take place.
 If a shipment is lost, it can be a very long time before another batch can be made.
 The immunotherapy process is also extremely expensive as there is no scaling up that can be done due to the treatment being specific to the individual.